 For print-on-demand books: After you’ve uploaded all of your materials, you’ll be asked to provide a release date of your printed book.
 Be sure to make it between 60-90 days following the day you upload your materials.

-It’s worth repeating to make myself clear: If you want your book to be available in all of the online bookstores on or around December 1, you must have signed off on all your design proofs and manuscript for final approval by October 1.
+It’s worth repeating to make myself clear: The minimum pre-sale period for printed books in Amazon is 60 days.
+That cannot be changed.
+If you want your book to be available in all of the online bookstores on or around December 15, you must have signed off on all your design proofs and manuscript for final approval by October 15.
 It will take the full 60 days for your distribution network to be set — and there’s no way to speed up that process.
 (Don’t say we didn’t warn you!)

 The countdown has begun!
-In a few short weeks, your eBook and print-on-demand titles will be distributed and listed on Amazon, Barnes & Noble, and other stores in the pre-sales status.
+If you’ve kept to the schedule, your eBook and print-on-demand titles will be distributed and listed on Amazon, Barnes & Noble, and other stores in the pre-sales status.
 You’ve received your shipment of printed books and you can’t wait to get them into the hands of your readers!
 Now is the time to throttle up your book promotions and start getting sales momentum.

 Many of our authors recognize the power of social media for announcing book launches and gaining new readers.
 Authors who advertise on Facebook and Instagram have the power to understand, attract, and engage online with literally billions of potential readers.
-BookBaby’s Ads for Authors will help you tap into these huge user bases with your own targeted ad campaigns.
+BookBaby’s Ads for Authors program will help you tap into these huge user bases with your own targeted ad campaigns.
+Thousands of authors have used our Facebook, Instagram and now LinkedIn campaigns to attract the attention of readers.

 Here are a few more ideas to rev up your holiday selling efforts: